mekowalski/react-videos-app/NOTES.md

   - onces that is updated, App can re-render

 - [] Create VideoDetail component
+  - App renders VideoDetail
-  - pass in the selected video to the VideoDetail
+  - pass in the selected video to the VideoDetail, as recorded on the State prop within App